-Figure 2 a).
-Map of the Beida River within the north Qilian Shan, with survey points and geochronology sample sites indicated. b).
-Photo of Beida River canyon and sample site a and b within the foreland, looking upstream.
-Thick layers of gravel are exposed on the canyon walls. c).
-Photo of Beida River canyon and T1 terraces near the mountain front, looking east (location in figure 2a).
-In this photo, the 24 kyr T1 terrace tread is ~40 m above the 9.5 kyr insetT1' terrace tread. d).
-Photo of Beida River canyon and sample site eB-03 inside the mountains, looking upstream.
-This photo shows that the Beida River deeply incises into the bedrock below the terrace fill. e-b. cross sections of the Beida River terraces at each sample site.
+Figure 3 a) Map of the Beida River within the north Qilian Shan, with survey points and geochronology sample sites indicated. b) Photo of Beida River canyon and sample site a and b within the foreland, looking upstream.
+Thick layers of gravel are exposed on the canyon walls. c) Photo of Beida River canyon and T1 terraces near the mountain front, looking east (location in figure 2a).
+In this photo, the 24 kyr T1 terrace tread is ~40 m above the 9.5 kyr inset terrace tread. d).
+Photo of Beida River canyon and sample site c inside the mountains, looking upstream.
+This photo shows that the Beida River deeply incises into the bedrock below the terrace fill.